Keyboard shortcuts

 Summary:

-- SQLCipher’s file page size by default is 4096 bytes
+• SQLCipher’s file page size by default is 4096 bytes

-- When using a passphrase (our case), the provided passphrase is derived using PBKDF2-HMAC-SHA512.
+• When using a passphrase (our case), the provided passphrase is derived using PBKDF2-HMAC-SHA512.

-The salt of this KDF is stored in the 16 first bytes of the file.- Note: This cannot be kept as-is on iOS as iOS needs to be able to read the first 16-32 bytes of SQLite databases to
+• Note: This cannot be kept as-is on iOS as iOS needs to be able to read the first 16-32 bytes of SQLite databases to “magically” guess they are SQLite databases

 and to allow reading them from the background.
 This is very useful in the case of background work on iOS such as encrypted data in notifications needing access to the keystore.

-- Each page is encrypted or decrypted on-the-fly using AES256-CBC
+• Each page is encrypted or decrypted on-the-fly using AES256-CBC

-v1.1.1pas of 29/06/22- in our case, but the crypto provider can be changed to NSS, LibTomCrypt or Security.framework
+• Provided by OpenSSL -v1.1.1p as of 29/06/22- in our case, but the crypto provider can be changed to NSS, LibTomCrypt or Security.framework

-- Each page is written with a unique, random IV (initialization vector).
+• Each page is written with a unique, random IV (initialization vector).
 This IV is regenerated on each page write.
 This IV is appended at the end of each page.

-- Page ciphertexts are authenticated using an authentication tag using HMAC-SHA512.
+• Page ciphertexts are authenticated using an authentication tag using HMAC-SHA512.
 This tag is also appended at the each of the page.

 WASM

-IndexedDB(with theidbcrate) - Encryption: AES256-GCM Value-Level-Encryption with random, non-reused 96-bits nonces and embedded authentication tag
+• Encryption: AES256-GCM Value-Level-Encryption with random, non-reused 96-bits nonces and embedded authentication tag (AAD) of the AEAD

-- Caveat: Primary IDs are not encrypted, as this would compromise lookup and cause whole table
+• Caveat: Primary IDs are not encrypted, as this would compromise lookup and cause whole table

 scans.
-It is thus not recommended to store sensitive or identifying data in the primary ID. - Caveat: Indexed searches do work, in two steps, an optimistic step fetching an unencrypted record,
+It is thus not recommended to store sensitive or identifying data in the primary ID.

 and a fallback step iterating on all records, decrypting the targeted field and checking it.
 Worst case it will run a whole table scan.

-- Crypto primitives provider: RustCrypto -
+• Crypto primitives provider: RustCrypto - aes-gcm crate

 graph LR